Marlins vs. Cubs Player Props Betting Odds

 Arraez Stats

-- Arraez has five doubles, a triple, a home run, 14 walks and nine RBI (38 total hits).
-He has swiped one base.
+- Arraez has 42 hits with six doubles, a triple, a home run, 14 walks and 12 RBI.
+He's also stolen one base.

-- Arraez has recorded at least one hit in three games in a row.
-In his last five games he is batting .500 with a double and five walks.
+- Arraez hopes to build on a seven-game hitting streak in this matchup.
+In his last 10 games he is batting .400 with two doubles, six walks and five RBI.

 Arraez Recent Games